roackb2/cyberloop/docs/whitepaper/aicl.md

 This paper introduces **AICL – the Artificial Intelligence Control Loop**, a control-theoretic framework for sustainable and self-correcting intelligence.
-AICL models an intelligent system not as a black-box predictor, but as a closed feedback loop composed of four core modules:
+AICL models an intelligent system not as a black-box predictor, but as a closed feedback loop composed of seven core modules:

 1. **Environment** — provides observable states and constraints.
 2. **Policy** — determines actions and relaxation strategies.
 3. **Evaluator** — measures progress and stability signals.
 4. **Ladder** — an internal gradient that regulates exploration intensity.
+5. **Probe** — performs cheap, deterministic feasibility checks.
+6. **BudgetTracker** — enforces limits on exploration cost or step count.
+7. **StrategySelector** — chooses new control policies when the current strategy fails.

 Together, these modules enable an agent to **sense, act, evaluate, and adapt** within a bounded yet expandable feedback loop.